sal-rosa/backend-tool-box-virtual/README.md

 <p>Application that converts video to some formats using ffmpeg</p>

-### 🛠 Principais Tecnologias
+### 🛠 Main technologies

-As seguintes ferramentas foram usadas na construção do projeto:
+The following tools were used in building the project:

 - [Node.js](https://nodejs.org/en/)
 - [NestJs](https://nestjs.com/)